JReng-cls/Rogers-Jake-portfolio/Types_of_Networks_and_Connections_and_Devices.md

 The sites detected IPv4 address can be seen in the image above: 173.95.44.210.
 This IP address is different from the one found earlier using the 'ip a' command due to the fact that each device has an internal and external IP address.
 The external IP address is how devices outside the LAN detect it.
 The internal IP address is how devices within the same network detect and send data to it.
 By using a VM in shared mode, the VM "hides behind" the IP address of the computer.
 In doing so, the VM conserves IP addresses and acts as a router allowing multiple VM's to communicate through one IP address.

+Now switch to the bridged mode of the VM and run the same 'ip a' command again

+At this point when the 'ip a' command is ran the internal IP address may not appear.
+This is due to an ethernet connection in Bridged mode.
+Exit the VM and switch the "Bridged Interface" from automatic to en1.

+Now the internal IP address should appear under enp0s1 like so: